capbash/bits/README.md

 ## elixir.bits ##

 Installs Erlang and Elixir on your system.
-Available configurations include
+Available configurations with defaults include

 ```bash
 ERLANG_VERSION=18.0-1